jenniferbuz/sci_coding/lessons/lesson0/README.md

 1) We will be speaking the same language.

-2) Windows command prompt is not a powerful when it comes to installing new software and handling file permissions (more on both of these later).
+2) Windows command prompt is not as powerful when it comes to installing new software and handling file permissions (more on both of these later).

 3) Bash is the default shell you will see on many servers, cloud computing platforms, superclusters, etc. Knowing the basics of bash is the first step to running your code on computers many times faster than the one you are reading this on.

 *Disclaimer*: Bash and the Mac Terminal are different flavors of the standard UNIX shell, so this lesson is probably also doable on a Mac (but I have not tested this).
-I highly reccommend that you use a Linux distribution (e.g. Ubuntu) for this course.
+I highly reccommend that you use a Linux distribution (e.g. Ubuntu) for this course (this course is developed and tested on Ubuntu 16.04).

 If your computer is running Windows or OS X, see below for how to get a bash shell on your computer.